kimo-san/eazy-microbit-cpp/README.md

 ## Run
 1. Open the terminal from project's root folder.
-2. Type one these commands:
+2. Type one of these commands:
 ```
 # If you have complete step 2 in "Installation"
 microbit-build <build_command>